kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

     }
     ```

-    Once the stage is finished (all steps in the stage has succeeded) it won't be retried (even if the application is restarted).
+    Once all steps in the stage have finished succeeded, the stage won't be retried even if the application is restarted.

   </details>
   <details>